itsluaana/CIFO-Project/README.md

 ### Results and Analysis

 The grid search helps us understand how different GA components impact solution quality and convergence speed.

+### Comparative Evaluation

+To further validate the effectiveness of our bestcperforming Genetic Algorithm configuration, we benchmark it against two classic local search algorithms: **Hill Climbing** and **Simulated Annealing**.